Bio

 Hailed as a “scene stealer” who “exudes showbiz chops”, American Tenor Elijah William Brown continues to earn acclaim for his “robust” and “dramatic” voice with “ringing high notes” and “excellent dramatic range”.

-In 2025, Elijah was seen as Alfredo in Verdi’s La Traviata with Spotlight on Opera; Siegmund in Wagner’s Die Walküre with Dramatic Voices Midwest; and the Prince in Dvořák’s Rusalka with LAHSOW Opera Workshop.
+In 2025, Elijah sang as Johnathan Dale in Florida Grand Opera’s production of Kevin Put’s Silent Night; Alfredo in Verdi’s La Traviata with Spotlight on Opera; Siegmund in Wagner’s Die Walküre with Dramatic Voices Midwest; and the Prince in Dvořák’s Rusalka with LAHSOW Opera Workshop.
 Elijah also was a featured soloist in Adolphus Hailstork’s cantata I Will Lift Up Thine Eyes with the Vero Beach Choral Society.

 His past seasons include Artist-In-Residence with the Florida VOICE Project under Sherrill Milnes; Loge in Wagner’s Das Rheingold with LAHSOW; Ferrando in Mozart’s Così fan tutte with Utah Vocal Arts Academy; Lysander and Tom Snout in Britten’s A Midsummer Night’s Dream with the Miami Music Festival; and Tamino in Mozart’s Die Zauberflöte with the University of Alabama Opera Theatre.